Edgar-Donk/frothy-brew/docs/yiq_colour_picker/related_colours.rst

     Combined RGB and YIQ with Related Colours

 No matter where we are on the spectrum it is easy to calculate related colours using YIQ.
-All we need do is keep the hue constant, I and Q components, then adjust the luma Y and read off the related colour.
+Just keep the hue constant that is the I and Q components, then adjust the luma Y and read off the related colour.
 The complementary colour is not much more complicated, multiply the I and Q values by -1 and take away the luma from 100.

-We were able to obtain something similar in HSV.
+Something similar can be done in HSV.
 Related colours have the same hue, so adjusting saturation and value gave the related colours.
 Often it is obvious, especially when dealing with fully saturated and 100% value, in these cases saturation starts at white and finishes with our colour mix